Postgraduate MSc/PgDip/PgCert

 What you need to know

-This course is recommended for experienced civil engineering professionals, and graduates with a relevant engineering degree and/or professional experience, who want to develop a career focus in structural engineering.
+This course is recommended for experienced Civil Engineering graduates or professionals with a relevant engineering degree and/or professional experience, who want to develop a career focus in structural engineering.

 All of our courses are taught and assessed in English.
 If English is not your first language, you must meet our minimum English language entry requirements.
 An IELTS score of 6.0 (no element below 5.5) is proof of this, however we do accept a range of equivalent qualifications.